 Brette's Answer: Child support and visitation are not directly related.
 Most non-custodial parents are required to pay some type of child support and most states have a set minimum amount that applies even to those who are disabled or unemployed.
 You are paying child support because it is a parent's responsibility to financially support a child.
 If you are not getting your visitation, you can seek to have the order enforced.
 If you feel the amount of child support is too high you can ask to have it modified.

-Devon's Question: The father of my child has been absent throughout my entire pregnancy and still is now that my daughter is two months old.
+Devon's Question: The father of my child has been absent throughout my entire pregnancy and even now that my daughter is two months old.
 If I file for child support does that mean he can file to have joint custody?
-He has many warrants for his arrest his name is being constantly changed and he is fleeing from the law right now.
+He has many warrants for his arrest and he is fleeing from the law right now.
 He is not on the birth certificate but I really need help financially.
 How can I make it so he pays support but has no rights or visitations to my child?

 Brette's Answer: He could bring a paternity/custody suit on his own at any time, but if you institute a child support case, he can also ask for custody/visitation.
 This will be determined based on the best interest of the child.
 It sounds like he is in a bad situation and no court would give him custody, although somewhere along the line, visitation is possible, but not until he resolves his legal issues and then you would have a strong case for supervised visitation if it is going to be ordered at all.